Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Labeled Sequent Systems

 Let us now suppose that no premise of $\cut$ is an initial rule.
 We have two cases to consider: either, the cut formula is not principal in at least one premise of $\cut$ or the cut formula is principal in both premises.
 We consider each case in turn.

-We assume that neither cut formula is principal and consider the case when the left premise of $\cut$ is derived via a unary rule and the right premise of $\cut$ is derived via a binary rule.
+We assume that neither cut formula is principal and consider the case when the left premise of $\cut$ is proven via a unary rule and the right premise of $\cut$ is proven via a binary rule.
 All remaining cases are shown similarly, and thus, we omit them.

 The case is resolved as shown below by lifting the $\cut$ to apply to the premise of $(r_{1})$.
 We note that if $(r_{1})$ must satisfy a freshness condition (e.g. as with the $\xdial$ rule), then it may be necessary to apply the hp-admissibility of $\sub$ to the premise of $(r_{1})$ prior to lifting the $\cut$ upward to ensure the condition will be met after applying $\cut$.
 However, this causes no issues as $h_{1} + h_{2}$ will still decrease.